callowaylc/flock/README.md

 Sep 28 09:28:40  christian[81893] <Debug>: Polling id=1601299715 time=5
 ```

-In a second terminal, run make, which will launch the process but will block on waiting for semephore.
+In a second terminal, run `make`, which will launch the process and block on aquiring semaphore.
 ```sh
 $ echo $$
 82064